-The Executive Board has today considered and adopted the Annual Report of Selfinvest ApS for the financial year 1 May 2018 - 30 April 2019.
+The Board of Directors and the Executive Board have today considered and adopted the Annual Report of A/S United Shipping & Trading Company for the financial year 1 May 2018 - 30 April 2019.

 The Annual Report was prepared in accordance with the Danish Financial Statements Act.